Corporate Governance Report

 Principle 13: The Board adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders, as part of its overall responsibility to ensure that the best interests of the company are served.

-The Company adopts an inclusive approach by considering and balancing the needs of material stakeholders and embeds environmental, social and governance considerations into its risk assessment, financing policies and business operations.
-Please refer to the Company’s Sustainability Report for further details.
+The Company adopts an inclusive approach by considering and balancing the needs of material stakeholders and embeds environmental, social and governance considerations into its risk assessment, ﬁnancing policies and business operations.
+The Company will be publishing its Sustainability Report for FY2022 by 30 April 2023 on SGXNET and the Company’s corporate website.

 The Company maintains a corporate website at http://pollux.com.sg to communicate and engage with stakeholders.